qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_overlay_tools.rst

 Creates a layer containing features from both the input and difference layers but with the overlapping areas between the two layers removed.

-The attribute table of the symmetrical difference layer contains attributes from both the input and difference layers.
+The attribute table of the symmetrical difference layer contains attributes and fields from both the input and difference layers.

 Attributes are not modified (see warning_difference_).